olomono/atm/Readme.md

 # Automatic Trust Management (ATM)

-ATM is an XMPP Extension Protocol (XEP) which aims to simplify secure end-to-end encrypted communication by automating the authentication and distrusting of public long-term keys.
+ATM is an XMPP Extension Protocol (XEP) that aims to simplify secure end-to-end encrypted communication by automating the authentication and distrusting of public long-term keys.

 ## Resources